system-777/popgen-blog/content/posts/3-pca-analysis.md

   1666   HGDP01077.HO 0 0 1 2
         ...
 ```
-Now match the IIDs from the `.ind` file to those in the .fam file.
-For each matching line in the .fam, copy the **entire line** into a new file.
+Now match the IIDs from the `.ind` file to those in the `.fam` file.
+For each matching line in the `.fam`, copy the **entire line** into a new file.
 This new file will be used with PLINK's `--keep` flag to retain only the samples of interest.

 **Note:** Since the `.ind` and `.fam` files are row-aligned, if you identify a block of consecutive samples in the `.ind` file belonging to the same population (e.g., 10 Sardinians in a row), you can safely copy the corresponding 10 lines from the `.fam` file without having to check each ID manually.